 Midcap stocks have been on a roll in 2017, while in the latter half of 2018 and in 2019, they have seen a very big downside.
 You would have to be very selective or run the risk of losses.
-The markets are still not very cheap with the Sensex trailing p/e at 22.50 times.
+The markets are still not very cheap with the Sensex trailing p/e at 27 times.
 Here are a list of midcap stocks that could be good bets from a long term view.

 Jagran Prakashan publishes India's No 1 daily "Jagran Prakashan" and also owns "Radio City", which is the leading radio player in cities like Bangalore.
 The eveninger "Mid-Day" is the No 1 read evening newspaper in Mumbai and the company's digital business of newsprint and in education places it among the top digital players in the country.